SJTU-DeepVisionLab/SAM-COBOT/pretrained/README.md

+# SAM-COBOT
-Put the checkpoint of pretrained model.
+Put the checkpoint of a pre-trained model of SAM here, e.g., vit-b.